emo-eth/forge-gas-metering/README.md

 }
 ```

+## Current Limitations and Caveats

+- Currently, `meterCall[AndLog]` is only meant to be called once per test.
+Calling it multiple times will result in incorrect gas numbers.
+Multiple calls may be supported in the future.
+    - Currently, test-context account and slot warmth are marked destructively, meaning gas compensation for subsequent calls will be incorrect
+    - Storage refunds are calculated using only the gas metrics of the current call, so storage refund calculations will be incorrect for multiple calls
+- Does not support fork-testing, though this could be possible in the future
+- Has not been tested with snapshotting and reverting forks  `vm.revertTo`
+- Forge tests seem to incur some static gas overhead outside of the test context, and this number may vary depending on project configuration.
+In this repository, the number is around ~4100 gas, but in yours, it may be different.
+See the `MYSTERY_TEST_OVERHEAD` constant in [ Metering.sol ](./src/Metering.sol) for more details.

 ## Configuring

 See `MainnetMetering` and `OpStackMetering` for examples of how to configure the base `Metering` contract for different networks.

 ## Notes

+Metering is imperfect – in this repository, it is off by up to 200 gas using different compiler settings.
+Other repositories might have more Forge test overhead that I am currently unaware of how to compensate for.
+Logged gas numbers using `meterCallAndLog` should be extremely close to accurate, but the number reported by the Forge test runner may be off.

-Metering is imperfect – it will be off by up to 200 gas.
-Ideally, it should over-count gas, but this seems to vary per test contract and compiler settings.
-The `OVERHEAD` constants in `Metering.sol` can probably be better finetuned to account for this.
+Ideally, this library should over-count gas, but behavior seems to vary per test contract and compiler settings.
+The `OVERHEAD` and `MYSTERY_TEST_OVERHEAD` constants in `Metering.sol` can probably be better finetuned to account for this.

 **There are probably (many) bugs.**